António Costa: Second term (2019–2022)

 Between 1 January and 30 June 2021, António Costa presided over the Council of the European Union.
 In the 2021 local elections, the Socialist Party remained the largest party in the country but suffered heavy losses in several cities, especially Lisbon, which was lost to a centre-right coalition.
 The results were seen as a "yellow card" to António Costa.
 At the same time, the left-wing parties, BE and CDU, were threatening to reject the 2022 budget if Costa's government didn't make more concessions.
 The President warned that budget rejection would lead to snap elections, which ultimately happened as the left-wing parties joined forces with the right-wing and rejected the 2022 budget, the first rejection in democracy.
 Snap elections were called for 30 January 2022.

-Further reforms were carried out durng Costa’s second term, including a new housing and urban planning law, the extension of free early childhood education and care to all vulnerable children, extended bereavement leave, and a duty on employers “to refrain from contacting employees outside regular working hours.”
+Further reforms were carried out during Costa’s second term, including a new housing and urban planning law, the extension of free early childhood education and care to all vulnerable children, extended bereavement leave, and a duty on employers “to refrain from contacting employees outside regular working hours.”